Marred by a contract that at the time was lucrative, Kyle Singler has yet to reach expectations during his time in Oklahoma City.

 “There is nothing more satisfying that you’re putting time into your craft, something you love, the growth you can see in yourself,” Singler said.

 Singler is going to his brother’s wedding this summer.
 Maybe time away from the basketball gym will do him some good.
 Maybe clearing his mind and enjoying his family will benefit him when he returns.
 Because in his current form, Singler is a wasted body on a team that’s rebuilding.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!